understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Maintenance_and_Operations_Part_2.md

 #### Vacuum

-* Redshift blocs are immutable
+* Redshift blocks are immutable

 * Updates result in a new block